Skip to content

 1. Paste JSON into each panel

-2. (Optional) Enter comma-separated field names in Merge filters to limit which keys are included
+2. (Optional) Enter comma-separated field names in Filter keys

 3. Click ⊕ Merge All

-4. Use the sort buttons to reorder the merged output
+4. Use sort buttons to reorder the output

 Requirements